RogueAP/RogueAP/README.md

 * A service (daemon) or a scheduled job scanning  the 802.11x channels to enumerate active SSIDs and MACs/BSSIDs pairs
 * Filter enumerated pairs to only company controlled SSIDs
 * For filtered pairs exclude known/authorized MACs/BSSIDs
-* Report to the Security Operation center (SOC) all unknown MACs/BSSIDs as rogue APs
+* Report to the Security Operation center (SOC) all unknown MACs/BSSIDs as rogue

-We'll use Python
+Requirements:
+-Python3